 Imagine you are walking through the forest and you flip over a log, as forest-walkers occasionally do.
 On the bottom of the log and on the top of the soil are sporadic white patches.
 Can you picture it?
 This is mycelium.
 So what is mycelium?
 Mycelium is the vegetative body for fungi that produce mushrooms and, in some cases, species of fungi that never produce a mushroom.
 When compared to a plant, mycelium is the root system and the mushroom is the flower.
 When a spore lands on an appropriate substrate under suitable conditions, that spore will germinate.
 The germination is the beginning of the mycelium from a single meristematic cell.
 Mycelium consists of the growing ‘stem’ cells of the fungus.
 Fungi are heterotrophs so they must attain energy from their surroundings, like humans.
 Mycelium grows by releasing enzymes from the hyphal tips of the mycelium to digest the surroundings and then absorb the nutrients.
 The cells will eventually branch and continue to branch as it grows to build a vast, filamentous mycelial network.

 When wondering what is mycelium one must learn about the importance of the role mycelium plays in mycology, plant pathology, and mushroom cultivation.
 Only by studying and understanding the physiology of mycelium has mushroom cultivation been able to occur.
 However, in recent decades scientists have begun to realize that the mycelium plays an increasingly more important role in ecosystems than ever considered before.
 Mycelium is not only growing and consuming for the survival of it’s own species but also for the benefit of the entire ecosystem.
 Want to experience the power of mycelium?
-Check out our mushroom grow kits here!
+Check out our mushroom grow kits here or purchase a pioppino grow kit below.

 What is mycelium: Its role in the Ecosystem